European-XFEL/EXtra-foam/docs/image_tool.rst

 |                            | local file system.
 For LPD and DSSC, **Extra-foam** provides a     |
 |                            | default geometry file.                                             |
 +----------------------------+--------------------------------------------------------------------+

+.. _ImageFileFormat:

+..
+Note:: Image file format

+    The two recommended image file formats are `.npy` and `.tif`.
+However, depending on the OS, the opened file dialog may allow you to enter any filename.
+    Therefore, in principle, users can save and load any other image file formats supported by imageio_.
+However, it can be wrong if one writes and then loads a `.png` file due to the auto scaling of pixel values.